 The United Nations World Water Development Report, WWDR

-The United Nations World Water Development Report, released every three years in conjunction with the World Water Forum, is the UN’s flagship report on water.
+The United Nations World Water Development Report, released every year with a focus on different strategic water issues each year, is the UN’s flagship report on water.
 It is a comprehensive review that gives an overall picture of the state of the world's freshwater resources and aims to provide decision-makers with the tools to implement sustainable use of our water.